HornScrub/HS_AdventureGameDeluxe/README.md

 # HS_AdventureGameDeluxe

 I want to make an Python adventure game that combines realtime movement with turn based combat.
 You explore rooms, collect items, fight enemies, and attempt to escape the level.
+I'm using this to relearn my Python fundamentals, and crying the whole time!